 Eucalyptus belongs to myrtle family, myrtaceae.
 It is also known as gum tree.
 There are 400 different species of eucalyptus.
 A mature eucalyptus take the form of a low shrub or very large tree, nearly all eucalyptus are evergreen.
 Eucalyptus leaves are covered with glands.
 Four leaf phases are recognized in development of Eucalyptus plant: the seeding, juvenile, intermediate & adult phases.
 It has distinctive flowers & fruits.
 Flowers have numerous stamens (white, cream, yellow pink or red).
 The appearance of Eucalyptus bark varies with age of plant, most eucalyptus is intolerant of frost.
+AOS Products offering free shipping or Free Delivery on all orders for Worldwide.
+That means if you are buying from us directly (Only This website Indian Natural Oils), you will never pay extra charge.

 Eucalyptus is the most common source for pulpwood to make pulp.
 Eucalyptus oil is steam distilled from the leaves and is used for cleaning, as an antiseptic and may other uses.
 The nectar of eucalyptus produces high quality mono-floral honey.
 All parts of eucalyptus are used to make dyes.